Consumer Info, FAQ Section, links and valuable information

-Honestly, it can be a real inconvenient for the consumer to know what to look for and how to look for it.
+Honestly, it can be really inconvenient for the consumer to know what to look for and how to look for it.

-Here are a few tips toavoid the “Buyer Beware” especiallywith the internet.
+Here are a few tips to the “Buyer Beware” especially with the internet.

 Not all companies are who and what they say they are.
 Some companies over time do not adapt and change to the regulations and consumers concerns.

-Today, our lives revolve around the internet, computers/tablets, mobile devices and cell phones.
-The remarkable thing is that as a result, we can access data anytime anyplace always connected.
+- Our lives revolve around the internet, computers/tablets, mobile devices and cell phones.
+The remarkable thing we can access data anytime anyplace.
 The flip side of this makes every aspect of our lives more vulnerable to being targeted by scammers and popup companies.
-Some of what we find on the internet are companies look legit.
+Some of what we find on the internet are companies that look legit.
 Unfortunately, many of these companies on the internet did nothing but assume a business name and listed themselves with a website and email "setting up business".

-On the other hand, there are other business who were once legal whom may no longer be.
-Some are either not properly registered with the State of NJ State Department of Treasury .
+- On the other hand, there are other businesses who were once legal whom may no longer be.
+Some are either not properly registered with the State of NJ State Department of Treasury.
 WHAT seems to be very popular is not being Licensed or Registered to operate by The State of New Jersey Office of the Attorney Generals with Division of Consumer Affairs.

 - When hiring a contractor ask for a copy of their General Liability Insurance and Workman's Compensation.